Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

-The "Interface Configuration" option, seen here as :numref:`Figure %s: Lumina Interface Configuration <lumina31>`, is used to configure the context (right-click) menu, desktop, and floating panels.
+The "Interface Configuration" option, seen here as :numref:`Figure %s: Lumina Interface Configuration <lumina31>`, is used to configure the context (right-click) menu, desktop icons, and floating panels.

 .. _lumina31: